onevcat/UniWebView-Docs/docs/guide/faq.md

 All C# source code of the Unity side is included in the package.
 But the native side is distributed by binary and the source code (Objective-C for iOS and macOS, Java for Android) are not included.
 If you need to extend UniWebView, we also provide a license to access to our main development repository.
 We are hosting this project and all its code in GitHub.
 With the source code license, your GitHub account will be added to our repo and you could access and modify the source code as you need.
 See our [official site](https://uniwebview.com/#prices) for more about this option.

 You should observe the [EULA of Unity Asset Store](http://unity3d.com/company/legal/as_terms) you agreed to when you registered your Unity Asset Store account.
 That means you have no rights to reproduce, duplicate, copy, sell, trade or resell this package, even if you have source access.
-If you need to redistribute your package containing UniWebView to other developers (that means you are developing a SDK or something else which does not target "end users"), please [contact us](https://onevcat.zendesk.com/hc/en-us/requests/new) for a **Limited Redistribution License** instead.
+If you need to redistribute your package containing UniWebView to other developers (that means you are developing an SDK or something else which does not target "end users"), please [contact us](https://onevcat.zendesk.com/hc/en-us/requests/new) for a **Limited Redistribution License** instead.